aaron-grau/curic/react/projects/piano/README.md

 Today we're using React.js and Redux to create our own musical keyboard!

-*NB*: Make sure to test as you go and refer to the Redux readings if you get stuck.
-Your understanding will suffer if you code an entire section before figuring out how to make it run.
-Start small and append.

 ## Phase 1: Frontend Structure

 * Create a project directory.